 54. The current structure includes one Head, Legal and Enforcement Unit (P-4), one Legal Officer (P-3) and one Associate Legal Adviser (P-2) in the Legal and Enforcement Unit, who are responsible for coordinating and providing substantive legal support to the Presidency.
 The external relations functions of the Presidency are currently performed by one External Relations Adviser (P-3), assisted by one Administrative Assistant (External Relations) (GS-OL).
-The administrative functions of the Presidency are performed by one Policy and Administrative Officer (P-2).
+The administrative functions of the Presidency are performed by one Policy and Administration Adviser (P-3) (formerly Special Assistant to the President (P-3)) and one Associate Administrative Officer (P-2).
 The remaining Presidency staff is composed of one Personal Assistant to the President (GS-PL), one Administrative Coordinator to the Judiciary (GS-OL) and one Administrative Assistant (GS-OL) assigned to the Chef de Cabinet, who provide wide-ranging administrative and logistical support.